Advance to Possibilities: An Introduction

 What to Expect

-Join me, every Wednesday for the next 5 weeks, to talk royalty advances.
+Join me, on the first Wednesday of every month, to talk royalty advances.
 We will dive into royalty advances unlike ever before.
 I am here to answer all your questions about advances.
 Here is a snapshot of the topics that will be discussed:

 - The purpose behind royalty advances – When & why you should consider a royalty advance